 The best way to make sure that your furnace makes it through the winter is to conduct a thorough check before you fire it up for the heating season.
 Your maintenance check should include the following:

 - Turn On – As soon as you have completed the inspection on your furnace, turn it on.
 At some point your furnace might emit a black smoke through the vents due to dust and debris accumulated especially over the summer season.
 If the furnace turns on without any problem, check for any unusual sounds and check if the flames in the burner are blue and steady.
-If the furnace does not turn on, it might have something to do with a tripped circuit or a mechanical problem.
-Call the 24-hour furnace repair if anything does not look or sound right with your heating system.
+If the furnace doesn’t kick in, it could be a tripped circuit or some types of mechanical issue.
+Call a technician if you have any issues with your heating system.

 - Inspect – It is always advisable to do a visual inspection of your heating system before you even turn it on.
 Check if the wires are intact and not chewed through.
 Look for burn marks that indicate if there has been an electrical shortage.
 Check for soot and dust buildup around and within the furnace.
 Make sure that all access doors are in place and are properly working.